cjlennon-dev/handy/README.md

   ## Naming things

 It is often said that it is more important to be consistant in the way you name things than to be 'right'.
 Naming things is largely a matter of convention.
-I use the below naming convention:
+I personally use the below naming conventions:

 - Folder names, file names, Lambda function names and urls are named as lowercase-with-hypen.
 So `my-folder-name`, `my-file-name.js`, `/check-user-auth`.
 The only exceptions are the `LICENSE` file and `README.md`